-The main metals used in producing stainless are iron, nickel, and chromium which are non-toxic in small amounts anyway.
+The primary metals used in producing stainless are iron, nickel, and chromium, which are non-toxic in small amounts anyway.

 So even if you had minor amounts of metal leaching into food after the plates got scratched, for example, it’s nothing to be concerned about unless you’re allergic to one of those metals.

-The only downfall with these plates is that you cannot microwave any kind of steel dinnerware, so you’ll have to heat the food separately and then plate it on these.
+The only downfall with these plates is that you cannot microwave any steel dinnerware, so you’ll have to heat the food separately and then plate it on these.

 HaWare proudly crafts its quality stainless steel dinnerware in South Korea!

 So there we have it!
-We’ve discussed how and why toxic chemicals/ metals end up in dinnerware, we addressed some common concerns and provided you six amazing examples of the safest dishes to use at home!
+We’ve discussed how and why toxic chemicals/ metals end up in dinnerware.
+We addressed some common concerns and provided you with six outstanding examples of the safest dishes to use at home!